Vroni2709/cycle-chart/docs/README.md

 - You run the GitHub Action manually when you want fresh data.
 - GitHub Actions fetches your Notion database and saves the top 3 cycles as `docs/cycle-data.json`.
 - The chart page (`docs/index.html`) reads that JSON file — no Notion API calls from the browser, no CORS issues.
+- The latest-cycle page (`docs/latest.html`) uses the same JSON file, but only renders the newest cycle.
 - While the chart is open in Notion, it checks for an updated JSON file every 30 seconds.

 ## Refresh Button Notes